+DAS products Product price: = (base price × area covered + site fee) × (1 - co-location discount rate)

+commercial

+Base price:

+$\underline{\text{standard construction cost}} \quad \times \text{ (1 + impairment rate) + maintenance cost)} \ \times \text{ (1 + cost margin)}$ $=(\Sigma$ buildings years of depreciation branches/subsidiaries of the parties.

+$= RMB2.95/m^2/year$

-DAS products Product price: = (base price \times area covered + site fee) \times (1 - co-location discount rate) for commercial buildings Base price: $= (\sum \frac{\text{standard construction cost}}{\text{years of depreciation}} \times (1 + \text{impairment rate}) + \text{maintenance cost}) \times (1 + \text{cost margin})$ $= \text{RMB2.95/m}^2/\text{year}$ is usually less than the ag branches/subsidiaries of the Standard construction RMB16.24/m 2 (covering cost cost: to adjustment under certain of Due to the variations in construction standards, the price calculated based on the actual construction cost is usually less than the agreed price above during the implementation by the relevant provincial branches/subsidiaries of the parties.
-RMB16.24/m 2 (covering cost of distribution systems, ancillary facilities, power access and others), subject to adjustment under certain circumstances (e.g. using different materials or the actual construction cost substantially vary from the standard construction cost) Seven years Impairment rate: 2% (covering overhaul and damages) Maintenance cost: Covering the fees for outsourcing maintenance, repair and consumable items, to be determined in accordance with the actual bidding price Site fee: Currently on a lump sum or an itemised basis (after taking into account factors covering the site rents, one-time slotting fees and coordination cost) to be determined by the provincial branches/subsidiaries of the parties.
-Co-location discount: If shared by 2 tenants 40% If shared by 3 tenants 50% Cost margin: 15% Basic product unit: two systems, including systems for buildings and for tunnels, as one basic product unit, and 10% of the unit price of a basic product unit will be charged for any additional system.
+Due to the variations in construction standards, the price calculated based on the actual construction cost is usually less than the agreed price above during the implementation by the relevant provincial to adjustment under certain circumstances (e.g. using different materials or the actual construction cost substantially vary from the standard construction cost)

+Standard construction RMB16.24/m2 (covering cost of distribution systems, ancillary facilities, power access and others), subject depreciation:

+Years of Seven years

+cost:

+Impairment rate: 2% (covering overhaul and damages)

+Maintenance cost: Covering the fees for outsourcing maintenance, repair and consumable items, to be determined in accordance with the actual bidding price one-time slotting fees and coordination cost) to be determined by the provincial branches/subsidiaries of the parties.

+Currently on a lump sum or an itemised basis (after taking into account factors covering the site rents, Site fee:

+Co-location discount: If shared by 2 tenants 40%

+If shared by 3 tenants 50%

+Cost margin:

+Basic product unit: two systems, including systems for buildings and for tunnels, as one basic product unit, and 10% of the unit price of a basic product unit will be charged for any additional system.